 "How did you ever get assigned to Engineering?"
 Ray asked, dodging his friend's remark while digging two cigarettes out of his top shirt pocket and offering one to his friend.

 "Doesn't surprise me, Ray answered.
 "You were in deck division before they transferred you to engineering.
-Rumor has it you were the division's best boat coxswain and the most qualified after steering helmsman.
+Rumor has it you were the division's best boat coxswain and the most qualified 'after steering' helmsman.
 It's good to know you're the one behind the wheel," pausing before adding, "if it's necessary, that is.
 I wouldn't trust anyone else."

 "That's the idea," Harrison answered as he leaned slightly forward over the rail, moving his head up and down and enjoying the cool breeze in contrast with the murderous temperatures and stale atmosphere below decks.
-"Well, it is a little cooler in after steering," he conceded somewhat begrudgingly, exhaling a thick cloud of cigarette smoke, straightening as he turned toward his friend.
+"Well, it is a little cooler in after steering," he conceded somewhat begrudgingly, exhaling a thick cloud of cigarette smoke and standing upright as he turned toward his friend.
 "When we're at GQ everything is ramped up to the max down in the engine room; it's even hotter than it is now, so I guess I should be happy about that," a belated smile making its appearance.

 "Hey, as soon as all this is over and we pull into port somewhere, the cold beer is on me," Ray responded as he rendered an approving pat on his buddy's shoulder in a half-hearted attempt to make his friend feel better.
 Everyone was worried about the Kamikazes, when the war would end, and most importantly, if they would even survive the war.
 The Japanese were fighting savagely, insanely, and every member of the crew knew they would have to fight even harder, with the reality that each successful engagement would be followed by even more determined attacks.